If the user has to fill out a form multiple times, it’s a good idea to reset form after they submit it. Like so:

 }

-Let’s imagine we have four fields: one for full name, address, phone number, and occupation.
-We will use the useState() hook to initialize state variables for each field.
+Let’s imagine we have four input fields: full name, address, phone number, and occupation.
+We can store their values in four state variables.

 <label>Your full name:</label>